 - Heat the oven to 400 degrees F.

-- Slice the peppers in half lengthwise and remove the ribs and seeds but leave the stem intact.
+- Slice the peppers in half lengthwise.
+Remove the ribs and seeds but leave the stem intact.

 - Add the pepper halves to the boiling water and cook for 5 minutes.